 leafminer and suppression of whitefly and thrips, which may all be an issue on the same crop.
 Some general insecticide rotations demonstrate the advantage

 of having products on your shelf that provide control over a broad range of pests.

 products that will create a sound pest resistance control program.
-Inspect your storage area throughout the year for container damage, and diapose of
+Inspect your storage area throughout the year for container damage, and dispose of

 unwanted or outdated materials according to label recommendations.

 Use the following chart for product recommendations and MOA information.